PThorpe92/CuTE/README.md

 1. **Main Menu**: The main menu will provide options to create different types of HTTP requests and manage API keys.

-2. **Creating Requests**: Select the desired request type (e.g., `curl`, `wget`, or custom).
-Follow the prompts to input the necessary parameters such as URL, headers, and request body.
+2. **Request Type**: Select the type of HTTP request you would like to make.
+The tool supports GET, POST, PUT, PATCH, and DELETE requests.

 3. **API Key Management**: In the API key management section, you can add, edit, or delete API keys.
 Assign API keys to profiles and specific requests for easy integration.

-4. **Viewing Responses**: After executing a request, the tool will display the response in a readable format within the TUI.
+4. **Viewing Responses**: After executing a request, the tool will display the response in a readable format within the TUI, with the option to write it out to a file.

-5. **History and Favorites**: Use the history log to revisit recent requests and mark essential requests as favorites.
+5. **Saved Commands**: Much like the API keys, you can store and view past requests/commands for easy use later on.

 ## Contributing